aranega/simple-python-gen/doc/customgen-doc.md

     |	+-- generator.xml
     +-- README.md

+You can find a custom generator blank template at (https://github.com/aranega/customgen-template).

 ### From Model to Text
 MTL language is a powerful language designed to generate code from any kind of models.
 It allows you to filter elements, navigate from elements to others and produce text/code.
 MTL files are often divided in three main parts: